turtl/www/views/pages/pricing.md

         your data synced between your devices.<br>
         Keep in mind you are free to
         <a href="/docs/server/running">run your own Turtl server</a> if you need
-        more control.
+        more control (or if you're cheap like me).
 Yay open source!
     </p>

     <ul>